PixarAnimationStudios/ruby-jss/lib/jamf/README-JP-API.md

 If a URL is used, any values present in the URL override any that might be given as a parameter.

-If a pw: parameter is not provided or present in a URL, the default is to prompt in a termminal, the same as `pw: :prompt`
+If a pw: parameter is not provided or present in a URL, the default is to prompt in a terminal, the same as `pw: :prompt`

 ## Connection Tokens